m0byd1ck/facebook-save-tagged-photos/README.md

 * Scroll down so all photos are loaded
 * Open the scratchpad (Menu > Developer > Scratchpad)
 * Paste in the JavaScript code from below
-* Click run and watch as your posts are deleted
+* Click run and watch as your posts are saved

 ## Notes
 ### Will be deleted: